timonwong/OmniMarkupPreviewer/README.md

 * OmniMarkupPreview is now able to use user defined browser command for launching web browser, through the `"browser_command"` option.
+* File which is previewing (not already open) can now be previewed correctly in browser without returning "404" error.

 v1.7 (11/07/2012)